-For information on all Education Programs offered by the NRA, please visit: https://coach.nra.org/ for more information.
+For information on all Education Programs offered by the NRA, please visit: http://training.nra.org/instructors/become-an-instructor.aspx or Claudia Olsen at colsen@nrahq.org for more information.

-NOTE- Due to ITAR Regulations, NRA training can only be delivered to US Citizens.
+\NOTE- Due to ITAR Regulations, NRA training can only be delivered to US Citizens.
 Please see specific information for your Province/Country for training provided in your locale.